ToBadForYou/stenfus/README.md

 # java-project

-A project created for a object-oritented java course at Linköping University together with another classmate.
+A project created in freshman year for a object-oritented java course at Linköping University together with another classmate.